 Merit-based scholarships

-In recognition of outstanding academic achievements, the university offers several merit scholarships for incoming freshmen entering the university fall semester.
-For most awards, we consider academic achievement only, while for others financial need is also considered.
-International freshmen are not eligible for merit scholarships.
+In recognition of outstanding academic achievements, the university offers several merit scholarships for incoming first-year students entering the university fall semester of 2024.

 How do I apply?

-Freshmen admitted to the Columbus campus for autumn semester are automatically considered for most merit awards if we received their complete admission applications by our November 1 early action deadline.
-However, three scholarships require additional steps or have different deadlines (see details in the scholarship descriptions below).
+Apply for admission by the November 1 early action deadline to be automatically considered for most merit awards.
+Keep in mind, three scholarships require additional steps or have different deadlines (see details in the scholarship descriptions below).

 Should I file the FAFSA?